Broadway and Off-Broadway Show Discount Coupons

 The CCM Student Handbook is compiled and published online on a semester-by-semester basis by the Office of Campus Life.
 The handbook contains many of the college’s regulations as they pertain to students and is a resource for the colleges services and offices.
 Students are encouraged to use it for a quick and easy reference as needed.
 This publication is only available online.

 The Student/Community Center is the "living room" of the CCM campus.
-The SCC houses the college bookstore along with enrollment services offices (Admissions, Financial Aid, Records & Registration, Academic Advisement), and the Bursar's Office (pay your CCM bills and fines here) .
+The SCC houses the college bookstore along with enrollment services offices (Admissions, Financial Aid, Records & Registration, Academic Advisement), and the Bursar's Office (pay your CCM bills and parking fines here) .

 Student Organization Offices

 CCM has over forty-five recognized student organizations.
 The Student Government Association, Student Activities Programming Board (SAPB), Phi Theta Kappa (CCM's honor society), the Youngtown Edition (CCM's student newspaper), New Social Engine, and the CCM Ambassadors have their own offices in the Student Center (lower level).
 There is a general club and organization area, housing facilities for CCM's other clubs, located in the lower level of the Student Center (Room SCC 125).

 Student leaders often hold office hours, so stop by the club offices, meet your campus student leaders and get involved.
 It will make your CCM career more enjoyable and productive (and it will look good on your resume).